badu/gorm/README.md

 - [ ] Collect errors and their messages in one place
 - [ ] replace slices of strings with Collector
 - [ ] Relationships should be kept by ModelStruct (to accept many)
+- [ ] implement warning to scope, as errors are

 # Comments and thoughts
 - Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed